Website University of California Berkeley

-Postdoctoral scholars in the Cybersecurity program at the School of Information pursue their own research agendas with the support and engagement of I School faculty and staff colleagues.
-Areas of interest might include research design for cybersecurity, cryptography, systems security, network security, usable privacy, privacy engineering, government and national security, managing cyber risk, public interest cybersecurity, or other relevant subfields of cybersecurity.
+Postdoctoral scholars in the Data Science program at the School of Information pursue their own research agendas with the support and engagement of I School faculty and staff colleagues.
+Areas of interest might include research design for data science, statistics for data science, data engineering, machine learning, natural language processing, data visualization, data ethics, public interest data science, causal inference, computer vision, or other relevant subfields of data science.
 While the I School fosters opportunities for postdoctoral scholars to present and discuss their research and receive feedback from peers, successful postdoctoral scholars in our interdisciplinary program will be self-directed, capable of working with a high degree of independence, and thrive in an environment where they are not assigned to a specific lab or existing ongoing project.

 Teaching responsibilities include planning and leading online classes that focus on active learning: discussions, group activities, examples, and walkthroughs relevant to concepts covered in existing asynchronous materials associated with the course.